 The fellowship is hosted by the University of Westminster.

-This fellowship is funded by the UK Foreign & Commonwealth Office.
+This fellowship is funded by the UK Foreign, Commonwealth and Development Office.

 Fellows will undertake a bespoke 7-week fellowship programme titled ‘Media freedom in an age of misinformation’.
 The programme will combine professional development of the values of good journalism (curiosity, rigour, challenge, storytelling, research, doing no harm, and freedom of speech) with an understanding of new opportunities to make reporting more effective and to use new ways to enhance its reach and impact.

 Participants will be expected to participate in individual and group coursework projects, take an active role in their professional and career development, and engage actively throughout the programme and as part of the network.

 The curriculum focuses on the ways in which the media are held responsible, and the wider context within which political institutions operate.
 The ethics of reporting are at the heart of all debates.